 Our Chief Executive Officer reviews the performance of each named executive officer other than himself, and based on this review and the factors described below, makes recommendations to the Compensation Committee with respect to each named executive officer's total compensation package.
 The Compensation Committee then makes the final determination with regard to the total compensation package for our named executive officers, including our Chief Executive Officer.
-In establishing overall executive compensation levels and making specific compensation decisions for the named executive officers in 2018, the Compensation Committee considered a number of criteria, including the executive's position, any applicable employment agreement, prior compensation levels, scope of responsibilities, prior and current period performance, attainment of individual and overall company performance objectives, external market data and retention concerns.
-Moreover, in setting 2018 compensation, the Compensation Committee considered the results of the stockholder advisory vote on the "say on pay" proposal presented at our 2018 Annual Meeting of Stockholders.
-Although the results of the say on pay vote are advisory and not binding on the Company, the Board or the Compensation Committee, the Board and the Compensation Committee value the opinions of our stockholders and take the results of the say on pay vote into account when making decisions regarding the compensation of our named executive officers.
-There was strong support at the 2018 annual meeting for the compensation program offered to our named executive officers with 89.6% of votes cast in favor.
-In light of the strong support for our executive compensation program reflected by the results of the 2018 "say on pay" proposal, the Compensation Committee maintained our general approach to executive compensation.
-However, in order to more closely align the interests of our named executive officers and our stockholders and to further incentivize achievement of our long-term financial goals, beginning in 2018, we added performance-based restricted stock units as a component of our long-term incentive program, which vest and are earned only if we achieve certain pre-determined financial metrics as described in more detail below.
+In establishing overall executive compensation levels and making specific compensation decisions for the named executive officers in 2019, the Compensation Committee considered a number of criteria, including the executive's position, any applicable employment agreement, prior compensation levels, scope of responsibilities, prior and current period performance, attainment of individual and overall company performance objectives, external market data and retention concerns.

-In the fourth quarter of 2017, we updated our peer group for 2018 compensation to consist of the following 11 publicly-traded U.S.-based software companies:
+In the fourth quarter of 2018, we updated our peer group for 2019 compensation decisions to consist of the following 15 publicly-traded companies: